asciamanna/asciamanna.github.io/_drafts/the-continuous-value-of-learning-tests.md

 As the tests are being created they are a learning aid, providing all of the benefits listed above, helping developers discover the capabilities of a third-party library quickly by being isolated from the context of the application the library is intended for.

 ### Executable Documentation
-Once in place, these tests serve as executable documentation (like most unit / microtests).
+Once in place, these tests serve as executable documentation (like most well-written and well-maintained unit / microtests).
 If you take care to keep the tests concise, only containing the code and test cases required to verify the necessary behavior from the third-party library, they become a great way to get new team members and future developers up to speed.
 Contrast this with the time required when developers need to comb through online third-party (or open source) documentation to find the specific features of the library they need to learn.
 Every time a new capability is needed, a learning test is written or updated to keep it in sync with the needs of the system.

 ### Enabling Library Version Upgrades
 This is where teams get the big payoff of learning tests.
 When it comes time to upgrade your third-party library simply upgrade the version your learning tests are referencing and run your test suite.
 In a matter of seconds you know if you have a safe upgrade path or more work to do.
 I've worked on teams that had versions of third-party libraries that were over five years old, riddled with issues that were fixed in subsequent versions, but were too afraid to upgrade since it would require a massive (and often manual) regression effort.